Peergos/example-apps/README.md

 ## Photo-roll
 #### https://github.com/disintegration/quiet

-Same as Album app above, but only one instance of this app can be installed
+Like Album app above, but only one instance of this app can be installed.
+Supports HEIC files

 ## Forum
 #### https://github.com/disintegration/bebop